#1. Provide Students With Writing Frameworks

 Multiple assignments in a variety of writing types - the more they practice the writing process, the better they will become at knowing what information they need and how to access that information

 These skills can all be taught and improved with deliberate practice.
-Creating a writing habit is the key to developing a confident middle school writer.
+Creating a writing habit is the key to developing a confident writer.

-Ready to help your child develop their writing habit?
+Ready to help your child develop a writing habit?